SublimeLinter/SublimeLinter/README.markdown

 SublimeLinter3 takes advantage of the new asynchronous plugin API in Sublime Text 3.
 This means that linting your 100K-line documents won’t affect your ability to edit a document smoothly.

+### Features

+SublimeLinter3 will have a number of new features to make it easier to use, including:

+- Mark style chooser
+- Gutter mark theme chooser
+- Updater to insert SublimeLinter styles into the current color scheme

 ### Better support

 SublimeLinter3 is based on pioneering work done by Ryan Hileman, the author of [sublimelint](https://github.com/lunixbochs/sublimelint), on which SublimeLinter was originally based.
 We want to join forces with Ryan and merge sublimelint and SublimeLinter3, so we can have more resources available to support the community.

+SublimeLinter3 will have *much* better online documentation.

 ### Help make it happen